-- Screenshot from a provider's website indicating 1Gbps/1Gbps service is not available at the challenged location - Communication directly from provider confirming 1Gbps/1Gbps service is not available at the challenged location - If there is an available internet connection at the location, Challenger must provide: - o The name of current provider.
+- Screenshot from a provider's website indicating 1Gbps/1Gbps service is not available at the challenged location - Communication directly from provider confirming 1Gbps/1Gbps service is not available at the challenged location - If there is an available internet connection at the location, Challenger must provide: - The name of current provider. - The type of technology delivered with the current services. - The speed tier of the current plan.